pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

     :::python
     async with aiohttp.ClientSession(loop=loop) as client:
         client = RateLimiter(client)
-        async with client.get(...) as resp:
+        async with await client.get(...) as resp:
             ...

+So that's a lot like usual aiohttp code, except that we're using `await client.get()` instead of `client.get()` because it simplifies our code below.

 Let's see the code and comment it as we go, as if we were using literate programming.